 Why AI Triggers Imposter Syndrome So Powerfully

 AI isn't just another new technology.
 It mimics the things we consider uniquely human — writing, reasoning, creating, analyzing.
-That's why it hits our sense of identity harder than any previous tool, sometimes triggering deep existential anxiety about human purpose.
+That's why it hits our sense of identity harder than any previous tool, sometimes triggering AI existential anxiety — deep dread about human purpose.
 Here's what's happening psychologically.

 🎯 The Competence Illusion